 I?m not going to lie; the mitigation of long-term care risk using insurance isn?t cheap.
-The older you get, the higher the premium.
 According to the American Association for Long-Term Care Insurance, the best age to apply is in your mid-fifties.
 To obtain coverage, the current condition of your health matters or you may not qualify.
 Only 38% of those age 60-69 make the cut.
-Even if healthy, at a point in life, especially around the mid-sixties, premiums are known to be household budget prohibitive.
+Even if healthy, at a point in life, especially around the mid-sixties, premiums are known to be household budget nightmare.
 For example, a couple both age 60 in a preferred health class can wind up paying close to \$5,000 a year in premiums and will likely experience premium increases over time.